mr-mlsk/Bike-share-Data-Analysis/README.md

 Objective:

 Hence, my objective for this analysis is to throw some light on how the two types of customers: annual members and casual riders, use Cyclistic bikeshare differently, based on few parameters that can be calculated/ obtained from existing data.

+Data :
+As the data file is too large here is the drive link for the data zip file:https://drive.google.com/file/d/1N6zlJrKU5055YHli2-w73Ho8uXMIp-jY/view?usp=sharing